Enduring Love: Ingredients For A Relationship That Lasts

 Create and maintain loving relationships with online therapy

-One major component of a successful relationship can be the compatibility of both partners.
+One major component of a successful long-term relationship can be the compatibility of both partners.
 You may have heard phrases like "opposites attract," which is largely true in science class when discussing magnets.
 Compatibility doesn’t mean both people agree on everything and don’t have any differences.
 Examples of topics that can be important for compatibility could include future plans, children, where to live, religion, how involved family is, and politics.
 Of course, some differences can be overcome if there are strong similarities in other areas.

 Communication